 Manage hardware token authenticators

-Identity as a Service supports the following hardware tokens:
+IDaaS supports the following hardware tokens:

-- Time-based token (OT)—Generates a new OTP every 30 seconds.
+- Time-based token (OT).
+Generates a new OTP every 30 seconds.

-- Time-based token (AT)—Generates a new OTP using the current time as an input each time the button is pressed.
+- Time-based token (AT).
+Generates a new OTP using the current time as an input each time the button is pressed.

-- Event-based token—Generates a new OTP each time the button is pressed.
+- Event-based token.
+Generates a new OTP each time the button is pressed.

-- TokenCR—Generates a new OTP based on the token challenge displayed by IDaaS and entered into the token by the user.
+- TokenCR.
+Generates a new OTP based on the token challenge displayed by IDaaS and entered into the token by the user.

-Identity as a Service supports the following hardware tokens:
+IDaaS supports the following hardware tokens:

-- Hardware Tokens—OATH tokens that support a standard seed file.
+- Hardware Tokens.
+OATH tokens that support a standard seed file.
 This includes Entrust CR C200 and C300 tokens, NagraID Display Cards, Yubico Yubikeys, and TokenCRs.
 See Modify hardware token settings.

 Using TokenCR hardware tokens

-To use a TokenCR (Token Challenge/Response) hardware token, you additionally need to create a custom user login authentication flow that uses Token/Challenge Response for second-factor authentication.
+To use a TokenCR (Token Challenge/Response) hardware token, you need to create a custom user login authentication flow that uses Token/Challenge Response for second-factor authentication.
 See Create authentication flows.

 Topics in this section include